Building a Resilient Future: 20+ Tools and Resources for Disaster Risk Reduction

 Hope_p-MOZ0512

-In 2023, DRR Day focuses on the link between disasters and inequality.
+International Day for Disaster Risk Reduction focuses on the link between disasters and inequality.
 Unequal access to services increases community vulnerability and can drive the most vulnerable into poverty, exacerbating inequality.

 Community-based DRR helps to address the specific needs and vulnerabilities of different groups within the community, such as women, children, elderly, disabled, and poor.
 CBDRR encourages leveraging local capacities and empowers community members to take ownership and responsibility for their own safety and resilience.
 Here are some tools and guidelines that can support your community based DRR activities: